 Step 6 - Check your domain

 Return to the Domains panel.
-If the DNS Checker displays Correct in the Status column for all values, your domain will display a yellow flag and say Connection in progress.
+If your DNS Settings display Correct for all values in the Current Data column, your domain will show a yellow flag and read Connection in progress.

-Once the changes have fully propagated, your domain will display a green flag and say Connected.
+Once the changes have fully propagated and your domain is correctly connected, it will show a green flag and read Connected.

-You can also enter your domain name in your browser URL window.
+You can also enter your domain name in a new browser window.
 If your site loads, your domain is correctly mapped.

 Note: Due to the way DNS records propagate, for a temporary period, your domain might work for you but not other visitors, or vice versa.
 If the records appear correct and the domain is working for some visitors, wait 24 to 72 hours and the domain should work for everyone.